MicrosoftDocs/memdocs/sccm/core/servers/deploy/install/list-of-prerequisite-checks.md

     -   Central administration site

 **Administrative rights on site system**.
-Verifies the user account that runs Configuration Manager Setup has local **Administrator** rights on the site server computer.
+Verifies the user account that runs Configuration Manager Setup has **Administrator** rights on the site server computer.

 -   **Severity:** Error